function-gallery/function-template/README.md

 ## General Pointers
 - Size matters!
 Your filesize should be below 20k, preferably below 10k.
 We have some tricks to help you do this.
 As well as including FFfalt to compress your file by around 60%
+- The collector only mints your html file, so try make this as light as possible (under 1k).
+Our included index.min.html file is 550 bytes, which is just right.
 - Keep your html file as empty as possible.
-Through the magic of recursion, this keeps the collector inscription fees to a minimum.
+Through the magic of recursion (using ordinals as a filesystem), keeps the collector inscription fees to a minimum.
 - We currently support p5 and webGL.
 If you want to use threeJS, there is one inscribed.
 As are a number of other libraries which you can find here: [https://github.com/jokie88/ordinalpublicgoods?tab=readme-ov-file](https://github.com/jokie88/ordinalpublicgoods?tab=readme-ov-file)
 - Minify your code and html using something like [https://codebeautify.org/minify-js]
-- Compress your sketch file (more on this below)
+- Compress your sketch file using our gzip compress utility (more on this below)
-- The collector only mints your html file, so try make this as light as possible (under 1k).
-Our included index.min.html file is 550 bytes, which is just right.

 ## Project Structure & Recursion

-**NB!**
-**To make it easy to develop, and for the scripts to run in both locally and in the strict environments of platforms, where you cannot use external urls, you need to add ?dev=1 when developing locally**
+With recursion you can reference any file stored on Bitcoin, simple by referencing https://ordinals.com/content/<inscriptionId>

 -> html file - this gets inscribed by us and sent to the collector on mint -> p5.js (optional) - this is onchain - include a reference to it in your html file if needed -> your_sketch.js - this you need to inscribe and then reference ibn your html file -> some_other_library_you_want_to_use.js - this you need to inscribe and then reference ibn your html file

 For a quick start see the boilerplate html file [[here](https://github.com/function-gallery/function-template/blob/main/index.html)]

-With recursion you can reference any file stored on Bitcoin, simple by referencing https://ordinals.com/content/<inscriptionId>
+**NB!
+The biggest gotcha**
+To make it easy to develop, and for the scripts to run in both locally and in the strict environments of platforms, where you cannot use external urls, **you need to add ?dev=1 when developing locally** **Do not ever use https://ordinals.com in your production version or it will break on various marketplaces**
+***The biggest gotcha is forgetting to add ?dev=1 to your dev url, which adds the the implicit link of "https://ordinals.com" and makes it relative /content/xxxx when you inscribe***

 So we have made this much simpler for you. (and saved you some valuable bytes on the process)

 ## To load any script:
 Use: Fn(url, local) to load a script
-Use: dFn(url, local) to load a gzipped script
+Use: dFn(url, local) to load and decompress a gzipped script

-- To test with local files you need to add a second paramater to fN() - fN('my_file.js', 1j
-- This is the same as loading the script: `<script src="my_file.js"></script>`
+- To test with local files you need to add a second paramater to fN() - fN('my_file.js', 1j.
+This is the same as loading the script: `<script src="my_file.js"></script>`
-- For onchain versions you don't need the second paramter, eg. Fn('d2a720f067c4811aa66c327d73ae16e0888de2bed77fc086635bcd9f1786159bi0')
-- This is the same as loading the script: `<script src="https://ordinals.com/content/d2a720f067c4811aa66c327d73ae16e0888de2bed77fc086635bcd9f1786159bi0"></script>`
+- For onchain versions you don't need the second paramter, simply use: fN(somneInscriptionID), eg. Fn('d2a720f067c4811aa66c327d73ae16e0888de2bed77fc086635bcd9f1786159bi0') - this is the same as loading the script: `<script src="https://ordinals.com/content/d2a720f067c4811aa66c327d73ae16e0888de2bed77fc086635bcd9f1786159bi0"></script>`

 Its best to chain these files together so they load in sequence and load dependencies before you run your main script file.

 - A local setup might look like this: Fn('you_p5_file', 1).then(() => Fn('seed.js', 1)).then(() => Fn('sketch.js', 1))
+- or mixing and matching local setup might look like this:
+  Fn('769a54f380f3d70bd865fd2b204d8b1502769ea739139978b128cd995208d058i0?p5') // seed with p5
+  .then(() => dFn('sketch.js.gzip', 1)) // load and decompress your gzipped script - note the local dFN(xxx **,1**) variable to denote a local file on your hardrive

 - A production setup would be:

-  Fn('d2a720f067c4811aa66c327d73ae16e0888de2bed77fc086635bcd9f1786159bi0') // onchain p5
-  .then(() => Fn('769a54f380f3d70bd865fd2b204d8b1502769ea739139978b128cd995208d058i0')) // onchain seed
+  Fn('769a54f380f3d70bd865fd2b204d8b1502769ea739139978b128cd995208d058i0?p5')) // onchain seed and p5
   .then(() => Fn('my_ordinal_id')) // onchain sketch

 While testing you can mix and match, so for example only load your local sketch like so: